-Please refer to our safeguarding policy and whistleblowing policy for more information on responding to allegations of abuse against staff or other pupils.
+Please refer to our safeguarding policy, low level concerns and whistleblowing policy for more information on responding to allegations of abuse against staff or other pupils.

 Classroom management

 Teaching and support staff are responsible for setting the tone and context for positive behaviour within the classroom.